 Today we use a treatment that we call pH Pure™, which lowers the pH value of the fabric and prevents the occurrence of odorous bacteria.
 This treatment contains no hazardous chemicals and is applied while the yarn for the fabrics is being produced and it will not wash out of the garment.
 Our garments in merino wool are not treated with pH Pure™ since wool have natural anti-odor properties.
 We see that different persons have different requests for base layers, both in terms of style but also function/strength and material.
 That’s why we offer a different variety of garments, but try to make them all as gentle to the environment as possible.

-We are very proud to be one of the first brands in our industry to completely phase out fluorocarbons.
+We are very proud to be one of the first brands in our industry to be 100% PFAS free.

 We invest a lot of time and effort into our choice of material.
 If we cannot find materials that live up to our high demands on comfort, function and the environment, we will develop a new material in collaboration with our suppliers.
 Otherwise we simply won’t produce the product.
-We never apply for patents for our new materials since we believe that the more companies using functional and environmental materials, the better.
+We never strive for exclusive rights on a material since we believe that the more companies using functional and environmental materials, the better.

 See all fabrics for Spring and Summer 2021 (PDF).